Physics

 - Nuclear theory (atomic nuclei, infinite neutron and nuclear matter, nuclear structure and reactions, ab initio calculations, nuclear models, quark matter, neutron star mergers, and physics beyond the Standard Model)

 Students spend their first two years (four semesters) taking graduate courses.
 At the end of this time, they will typically have completed requirements for the master's degree.
 Students planning to complete a PhD will also need to find a dissertation advisor and start their research.
-PhD candidates will receive a stipend and complete two semesters of mentored teaching experiences.
-After achieving the required course grades and passing an oral examination at the end of their second year, PhD students are normally paid from research funds while working on their research and writing a dissertation.
-The PhD program typically takes between five and six years to complete.
+PhD candidates will complete two semesters of mentored teaching experiences.
+After achieving the required course grades and passing an oral examination at the end of their second year, students will work on their research and write their dissertation.
+The PhD program typically takes five years to complete.

 Contact Info